ocidb/ocidb/README.md

 OCI DB should not require any additional (cluster-admin) access to the Kubernetes cluster.

 **Reasonably fast and efficient**
 Speed of queries and efficiency of bandwidth is not the primary design goal but a secondary one.
 The is our open question, can we make this usable?
-Every query (probably) cannot go back to an OCI registry and me performant.
+Every query (probably) cannot go back to an OCI registry and be performant.

 **Transactions**
 There should be support for transactions across multiple tables.